tstuefe/JEP387/review-guide/review-guide.md

 ```

-## Outside usage
+## 1.4.
+Outside interface

 The outside interface to the Metaspace (ignoring reporting/monitoring for now) are:

-- the`ClassLoaderMetaspace`class
+- the `ClassLoaderMetaspace`  class
 - the Metaspace static "namespace"

-class`ClassLoaderMetaspace`is the holder for above mentioned arenas; it belongs to a class loader (more accurately, to a CLD).
+class `ClassLoaderMetaspace` is the holder for above mentioned arenas; it belongs to a class loader (more accurately, to a CLD).
 When released (in the wake of a GC collecting the owning loader and its CLD) it will release all Metaspace back to the system.

-# Subsystems
+# 2. Subsystems

 ![All Subsystems](./all-subsystems.svg "All Subsystems")

 The new Metaspace is separated into various subsystems which are rather isolated and can get reviewed independently from each other.

-## The Virtual Memory Subsystem
+## 2.1.
+The Virtual Memory Subsystem

 ![Virtual Memory Subsystem](./vm-subsystem.svg "Virtual Memory Subsystem")